 Although stunt driving doesn’t carry the kinds of criminal charges that come with impaired or dangerous driving, there are still serious consequences.

-The first is a minimum fine of $2,000 and an immediate (roadside) seven-day suspension of your driver’s license.
+The first is a minimum fine of $2,000 and an immediate (from the roadside), six demerit points, and a seven-day suspension of your driver’s license.
 As such, your vehicle will also be seized and impounded for a week.

 Additional costs associated with a conviction